Robert J. Conrad: Noteworthy cases

-Failed Nomination to Court of Appeals
+Failed nomination to the court of appeals

-On July 17, 2007, Judge Conrad was nominated by President George W. Bush to a seat on the United States Court of Appeals for the Fourth Circuit vacated by Judge James Dickson Phillips Jr. in 1994.
+On July 17, 2007, Conrad was nominated by President George W. Bush to a seat on the United States Court of Appeals for the Fourth Circuit vacated by Judge James Dickson Phillips Jr. in 1994.
 Conrad was nominated in the place of the prior candidate Terrence Boyle.

-Although he had the support of North Carolina's two Republican senators, Elizabeth Dole and Richard Burr, Judge Conrad ran into immediate opposition from Senate Democrats and liberal groups such as People for the American Way and the Alliance for Justice.
-These groups expressed concerns over both Conrad's writings prior to his confirmation as a district court judge and his rulings later as a judge.
+Although he had the support of North Carolina's two Republican senators, Elizabeth Dole and Richard Burr, he ran into opposition from Senate Democrats, People for the American Way, and the Alliance for Justice.
+They expressed concerns over Conrad's writings prior to his confirmation as a district court judge and his rulings.

 Conrad had referred to Planned Parenthood's OB/GYNs as "abortionists" in 1988.
-He also wrote that "Planned Parenthood knowingly kills unborn babies, not fetuses, as a method of post conception contraception."
+He also wrote that "Planned Parenthood knowingly kills unborn babies, not fetuses, as a method of post-conception contraception."
 Additionally, he claimed that Planned Parenthood had done nothing to reduce teen pregnancy rates and should not receive funding for its contraception services.
 In 1999, Conrad wrote "Habitually Wrong" which was published in the Catholic Dossier.
 In it, he heavily criticized Sister Helen Prejean's book Dead Man Walking.
 He referred to the book as "liberal drivel" and to Sister Prejean as a "Church-hating nun."
 He contended that, "This surprisingly shallow book wallows in worn-out liberal shibboleths and dated anecdotes."

-Senator Patrick Leahy D-VT, the Democratic chairman of the Senate Judiciary Committee, used Judge Conrad's comments on Prejean to justify why he refused to schedule a hearing for Conrad.
-He said that Conrad was "anti-Catholic", which enraged Senate Republicans.
-The Republicans countered that Conrad, himself a Catholic, had merely criticized Prejean for "the near total contempt [she] displayed for the Roman Catholic Church."
-In short, Conrad was defending the Catholic Church from the anti-Catholic comments he believed the nun to have made.
+Senator Patrick Leahy D-VT, the Democratic chairman of the Senate Judiciary Committee, used Conrad's writings to schedule a hearing.
+He said that Conrad was "anti-Catholic", to which Senate Republicans countered that Conrad, a Catholic, had merely criticized Prejean for "the near total contempt [she] displayed for the Roman Catholic Church."

-Separately, People for the American Way argued that Judge Conrad's short tenure on the district court had not served to put to rest the concerns raised by his pre-judicial record.
-To the contrary, this activist group stated that he "'consistently ruled against plaintiffs alleging employment discrimination,' he appear[ed] hostile to the rights of criminal defendants, and, sitting by designation on the Fourth Circuit, he joined an anti-environmental ruling overturning a district court decision that the Army Corps of Engineers had violated the Clean Water Act in approving a permit for the discharge of material from mountain-top mining."
+Separately, People for the American Way argued that Conrad's short tenure on the district court had not served to put to rest the concerns raised by his pre-judicial record.